What Is the A/C & Refrigeration Trade?

 In America, most homes and buildings use some form or system for air conditioning or refrigeration.
 Additionally, the popularity of air conditioning systems worldwide continues to grow with the development of new technology and products.

 Interested in pursuing HVAC technical training?
-Read more to learn what to expect as an individual in the A/C and refrigeration industry.
+Read more to learn what to expect as an individual in the HVAC industry.

 What does an individual in the HVAC trade do?